An equivariant index theorem for hypoelliptic operators: Introduction

-\begin{thm} \emph{(Connes-Moscovici, \cite{CM1998})} If the lifted action of $G$ on $M$ has no fixed points, then the Chern-Connes character of the hypoelliptic signature operator lies in the range of the characteristic map $\chi$. \end{thm}

-In some sense, the group $\HP^{\bullet}_{\text{Hopf}}(\H)$ contains the geometric cocycles : Connes and Moscovici showed that it is isomorphic to the Gel'fand-Fuchs cohomology, which contains e.g characteristic classes of equivariant vector bundles over $M$.
-It then remains to actually compute the preimage of the Chern-Connes character.
-Explicit calculations are made in \cite{CM1998} in dimension 1, giving (twice) the transverse fundamental class of \cite{C83}.
-In dimension 2, the authors show that the coefficient of the first Pontryagin class does not vanish. \\

-Our Theorem \ref{intro thm equivariant index} allows to short-cut the calculation with Hopf algebras and gives direct answer to the problem of computing the Chern-Connes character of the hypoelliptic signature operator in terms of equivariant characteristic classes, for manifolds $W$ of arbitrary dimension.
+Our Theorem \ref{intro thm equivariant index} allows us to shortcut the calculation with Hopf algebras and gives a direct answer to the problem of computing the Chern-Connes character of the hypoelliptic signature operator in terms of equivariant characteristic classes, for manifolds $W$ of arbitrary dimension.
+This answers to Connes-Moscovici's affrimation positively.

 \begin{thm} Let $G$ be a discrete group of orientation-preserving diffeomorphisms on a manifold $W$.
 Let $M$ be the bundle of Riemannian metrics over $W$.
 If the lifted action of $G$ has no fixed points on $M$, then the Chern-Connes character of the Connes-Moscovici hypoelliptic signature operator is